Investigatory Powers Bill 2016-17

 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

-The Library has published a briefing paper on the Bill and on amendments made to the Bill in Committee.
+The Library has published a briefing paper on amendments made to the Bill in Committee and subsequent amendments made by the House of Lords.